pejulian/gitops/README.md

 ## Commands

-Run `npx gitops --help` to view the commands supported by this tool.
+Run `npx @pejulian/gitops --help` to view the commands supported by this tool.

 ### `add-package-json-script`